theflakes/Linux_Forensic_Harvester/README.md

     -p, --port <port>       Destination port to send output to [default: 80] Time window:
-    This option will compare the specified date window to the file's ctime, atime, or mtime and only output logs where the one of the dates falls within that window.
+    This option will compare the specified date window to the file's ctime, atime, or mtime and only output logs where one of the dates falls within that window.
 Window start is inclusive, window end is exclusive.
     --start <UTC_start_time>    Start of time window: [default: 0000-01-01T00:00:00]
                                 - format: YYYY-MM-DDTHH:MM:SS